-Manual For Streets
+Manual for Streets

 In 2007 the Department for Transport published Manual for Streets, which provided guidance on the design, construction and maintenance of residential streets based on a detailed appraisal of operational factors and the findings of current empirical research.

-Manual For Streets replaces Design Bulletin 32, first published in 1977, and its companion guide Places, Streets and Movement.
+Manual for Streets replaces Design Bulletin 32, first published in 1977, and its companion guide Places, Streets and Movement.

-Manual For Streets updates the link between planning policy and residential street design.
+Manual for Streets updates the link between planning policy and residential street design.
 It refocuses on the place function of residential streets, giving clear guidance on how to achieve well-designed streets and spaces that serve the community in a range of ways.

 For the purpose of Manual for Streets, a street is defined as a highway that has important public realm functions beyond the movement of traffic.
 Most highways in built-up areas can be considered as streets.

-The aims of Manual For Streets include :-
+The aims of Manual for Streets include :-

 - Bring about a transformation in the quality of streets;